-CenterPoint Houston reported no uncertain tax liability as of June 30, 2014 and expects no significant change to the uncertain tax liability over the next twelve months ending June 30, 2015.
-CenterPoint Energy's consolidated federal income tax return filed for the year ended December 31, 2012 is currently under audit by the Internal Revenue Service and all consolidated federal income tax returns have been audited and settled through the tax year 2011.
+CenterPoint Houston reported no uncertain tax liability as of September 30, 2014 and expects no significant change to the uncertain tax liability over the next twelve months.
+CenterPoint Energy's consolidated federal income tax returns for the years 2012 and 2013 are currently under audit by the Internal Revenue Service (IRS).
+Tax years through 2011 have been audited and settled with the IRS.
+For 2014, CenterPoint Energy is a participant in the IRS's Compliance Assurance Process.